 - Their 96% approval rating outperforms the usual 89% average seen with other lenders

 - The company also seems to keep things simple and stress-free

-While they lack some of the eye-catching technology other companies offer, such as Rocket Mortgage from Quicken Loans, they do seem to excel in customer satisfaction.
+While they used to lack some of the eye-catching technology other companies offer, such as Rocket Mortgage from Quicken Loans, their digital mortgage solution known as Loanplicity is now live.

-For those who might favor a personal touch, as opposed to speaking to no one and just using a smartphone app to get through it, they could be a good choice.
+For those who might favor a personal touch, as opposed to speaking to no one and just using a smartphone app to get through it, they could be the right choice.

 Perhaps you need more guidance to make your loan decision, or simply like having someone on call to help you along the way.